computer-lab/computerlab.io/source/_posts/failed-minimalism.md

 minimalist tropes and patting oneself on the back, even when you've made a mess.

 Failed Minimalism has nothing to do with "Flat UI" or "Brutalist Web Design".
-It's more a rhetorical strategy people use with themselves when they are afraid.
+It's more a rhetorical strategy people use when they are afraid.

 I'll use myself as an example.
 Almost every time I've moved into a new place, I've left the walls bare, thinking it was "minimalist".
 I have always avoided